heidekrueger/bnelearn/High-Level-Outline.md

 # Classes

 ### Bidder / Player
 A player in a game.
-Holds some private information and a utility function.
-Has some strategy.
+Each player has
+* A strategy (see below)
+* A utility function on outcomes of games
+* Possibly some prior distribution over private information.

 ### Strategy
 A strategy mapping from (private) information to an action (or distribution over actions).
 Usually a neural network.
 We’ll call an instance of a strategy a model.